boutroscharbel/RepoInsight/README.md

 ## License
 This project is licensed under the [LICENSE NAME] License.
 See the `LICENSE` file for details.

 ---

-Let me know if you need further refinements!
+Let me know if you'd like any further adjustments!